Skip to main content

 HomeEmploymentRedundancy

-Redundancy is one of the most stressful workplace situations — and one where employers most commonly cut corners.
-You have significant legal rights around notice, pay, consultation, and fair selection.
-Before you sign any settlement or accept any redundancy payment, make sure you understand what you're entitled to.
-This guide covers the key rights you need to know.
+Redundancy is one of the most stressful workplace situations, and one where employers most commonly cut corners.
+Before you sign any settlement or accept any payment, it's worth understanding the rights you have around notice, pay, consultation, and fair selection.

 What counts as redundancy?